 Bas Relief is one of the newest and fast growing trends* for weddings and celebration cakes at the moment and I LOVE IT.
 A French term from the Italian basso-relievo (“low relief”), bas relief is a sculpture technique in which figures and/or other design elements are just barely more prominent than the (overall flat) background.
 Marry it with chocolate techniques for theatrical cakes with a guaranteed wow effect.

-Alongside the Bas Relief cakes, this is one of the newest trends for chocolate cakes, especially wedding cakes, spreading fast on social media.
+Alongside the Bas Relief cakes, this is one of the newest and most show stoping trend for chocolate cakes, especially wedding cakes.
 I love how versatile this technique is and what a striking, modern finish for a chocolate wedding cakes.
-I hope it’s here to stay as a trend!
+I even teach how to make chocolate brush strokes at my chocolate art classes if you’d like to know more and make your own.

 image credits – Pinterest